-Cutter personnel comprise the largest population of PATFORSWA unit members.
-Cutter personnel can expect a high operations tempo (OPTEMPO).
-Cutter crews have been increased to accommodate the mission readiness demand.
+Cutter personnel comprise the largest population of PATFORSWA members.
+Afloat personnel can expect a high operations tempo.
+The number of people assigned to crews has been increased to accommodate the mission readiness demand.
 Cutter home ports are located at Naval Support Activity Bahrain alongside numerous US Navy and Combined Maritime Forces ships.

 The following cutters are assigned to PATFORSWA: